MedZnouda/Face-recognition/README.md

 # Face-recognition
-The recognition of persons based on images
+The recognition of persons based on images.

+Add your person images in the images directory.